danielmoniz/rl_replay_data/README.md

 It should output information about your GPU, including a driver version, CUDA version, and hardware info (eg. GeForce GTX 1080).

 Note that the Jupyter notebook being run should also have a GPU test to confirm whether or not Tensorflow has access to a GPU.

+## Installing CUDA manually (not recommended)

+Another option is to install CUDA manually in order for Tensorflow to be able to make use of your GPU.
+See, and run, `./install_cuda.sh` for a starting point.
+Please note that this script is not complete.
+Installing CUDA is difficult and error prone, and I highly recommend the Docker approach (for Linux).